andris1177/my-way-of-installing-arch/README.md

 ## Exiting the installed system and rebooting.

-### When umounting the drives, not all drives can be unmounted, and it's not a problem, you can reboot safely.
+### When umounting the drives, not all drives will be unmounted this is normal you can reboot.

 ``` bash
 exit